lightstep/opentelemetry-examples/collector/envoy/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.
+You must have a Cloud Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.

 ## Running the Example

 You can run this example with `docker-compose up` in this directory.
 Using `docker-compose --profile loadgen up` also creates an instance to send requests to the NGINX service.
-You'll want to view this in Lightstep with a dashboard.
+You'll want to view this in Cloud Observability with a dashboard.

 ```
   $ export LS_ACCESS_TOKEN=<your-lightstep-access-token>